dharmik-anghan/fyres-trading-signals/README.md

 This project helps you generate trading signals using the Fyres API.
 It allows you to automate the process of monitoring stocks and receiving trading signals.

+## Warning

+This repository is intended for educational purposes only.
+The implementation of the EMA strategy is arbitrary and should not be used for actual trading.
+Consider developing, backtesting, and implementing a different strategy.

 ## Setup Instructions

 ### 1. Clone the Repo